compose-x/ecs_composex/docs/index.rst

       {up,render,create,plan,config,init,version}
                             Command to execute.
-        up                  Generates & Validates the CFN templates, Creates/Updates stack in CFN render              Generates & Validates the CFN templates locally.
-No upload to S3 create              Generates & Validates the CFN templates locally.
-Uploads files to S3 plan                Creates a recursive change-set to show the diff prior to an update config              Merges docker-compose files to provide with the final compose content version init                Initializes your AWS Account with prerequisites settings for ECS
+        up                  Generates & Validates the CFN templates, Creates/Updates stack in CFN render              Generates & Validates the CFN templates locally. create              Generates & Validates the CFN templates to S3 (there is still a local copy). plan                Creates a recursive change-set to show the diff prior to an update config              Merges docker-compose files to provide with the final compose content version init                Initializes your AWS Account with prerequisites settings for ECS